jakubsolecki/Movie-Store-Managament-System/README.md

 # Movie Store Management System

+Miniproject for databases course.
 Software for managing video rental.
-Miniproject for databases course.
+Allows owner to manage clients, their current loans and avaliable movies.
+Client can rent a video (if avaliable).
+Client's current loans are stored in Loan table.
+After returning the video, record from Loan is moved to LoanHist.

 ## Contributors:
 <table>